ESSS/alfasim-sdk/docs/source/alfacase/alfacase.example.rst

 The second step will add a ``PVTModel`` to the project and configure it as the default PVT for the entire project.

-The ``pvt_models`` field from :class:`CaseDescription <alfasim_sdk.CaseDescription>` needs to be configured with the definition provided from :class:`PvtModelsDescription <alfasim_sdk.PvtModelsDescription>`.
+The ``pvt_models`` field from :py:class:`CaseDescription <alfasim_sdk.CaseDescription>` needs to be configured with the definition provided from :py:class:`PvtModelsDescription <alfasim_sdk.PvtModelsDescription>`.

-The :class:`PvtModelsDescription <alfasim_sdk.PvtModelsDescription>` is the root configuration of all PVTs over the application, its possible to add new PVTs and defined one of them to be used automatically on all fields that requires a PVT through the option `default_model`
+The :py:class:`PvtModelsDescription <alfasim_sdk.PvtModelsDescription>` is the root configuration of all PVTs over the application, its possible to add new PVTs and defined one of them to be used automatically on all fields that requires a PVT through the option `default_model`